Brazil eyes emergency use for AstraZeneca vaccine after UK approval

 In theory, Brazil’s emergency use authorization allows for fast-track usage of a COVID-19 vaccine among certain high-risk patients.
 It is a slimmed down version of a full regulatory approval for nationwide rollout.

-However, Pfizer Inc has complained that Brazil’s emergency use application is especially onerous, leading critics to decry bureaucratic hurdles just as the virus roars back to life.
+However, Pfizer Inc has complained that Brazil’s emergency use application is especially onerous, souring relations with the federal government and leading critics to decry bureaucratic hurdles just as the virus roars back to life.
 Brazil recorded 1,111 deaths on Tuesday, the worst daily death toll reported by the Health Ministry since September.

 The government defended itself against criticism of its vaccine plan on Tuesday, saying it was hamstrung by local laws that only allow it to sign purchase agreements once producers have emergency use authorizations or full authorizations.